-Back in the day APW had a series called Tiny Steps to Adulthood, where we went over exactly how you did all sorts of adult things, like get life insurance, deal with married taxes, manage your money, and get renters insurance.
+Back in the day, APW had a series called Tiny Steps to Adulthood, where we went over exactly how to do all sorts of adult things, like get life insurance, deal with married taxes, manage your money, and get renters insurance.
+(I have referred to these posts many times over the years.)
 We were planning to re-launch that series under the title “Do This One Thing.”
 Then… pandemic.

 Double (Will) Trouble

 If you’re here, reading APW, there’s a chance that you’re currently wedding planning, pre-engaged, or recently wed.
-In all of these cases, getting these pieces in order may be even more important.
+In all of these cases, getting these pieces in order may be even more important than at any other time in your life.
 Perhaps your wedding has been delayed because of this pandemic.
 As always, we are so sorry.
-Maybe you can’t even get a marriage license right now in order to ensure you have that next of kin with your partner.
-That makes all of this information we’re about to share that much more vital.
+Maybe you decided to elope or have a zoom wedding to make sure the legal pieces were in place before your bigger celebration to come.
+Depending on your situation, all of this information we’re about to share is just that much more vital.
 If you want your partner to have the right to help you, make decisions for you, and manage your affairs in case you become ill or worse, you need to get some things down on paper.
 Now is good.

 Let’s Talk About Death, Baby